Where are all the colours?

 Yvi collects the first colours together with a wind and harp trio from the Tonhalle-Orchester Zürich and music by Swiss composer Rodolphe Schacher.
 In part two, five brass players bring red into play.
 A mixed quartet with two strings, clarinet and marimba will be responsible for black and white in part three.
 And finally, a "festival of colours" will take place in the Kleine Tonhalle.

-The best thing about composing for children, says Rodolphe Schacher in an interview, is that you can do anything: "If something sounds modern, it's just different for them, but I've never had a negative reaction."
-This was also evident in the first performances of the cycle in the 2024/25 season: How openly the children reacted to the music, how they joined in the excitement of the story and Nelly Danker's production.
-And, of course, they helped Yvi in her search: they asked questions, made things and sang along.
+The best thing about composing for children, says Rodolphe Schacher in an interview, is that you can do anything: "If something sounds modern, it's simply different for them, but I've never experienced any negative reactions."
+This was also evident in the first performances of "Kunterwunderbunt": How openly the children reacted to the music, how they joined in the excitement of the story and Nelly Danker's production.
+And of course they helped Yvi in her search: they asked questions, made things and sang along.